systerel/S2OPC/README.md

   - FindServersOnNetwork service
   - RegisterServer2 service
   - RegisterNodes service
-  - Only if compiled with WITH_NANO_EXTENDED set to 1:
+  - Only if NOT compiled with S2OPC_NANO_PROFILE set to 1:
     - Subscription and MonitoredItem services (except TransferSubscriptions and SetTriggering)
-  - Only if compiled with WITH_NANO_EXTENDED and SOPC_HAS_NODE_MANAGEMENT_SERVICES set to 1:
+  - Only if compiled with S2OPC_NODE_MANAGEMENT set to 1:
     - AddNodes service (simplified: variable node only, no NodeId generation, simplified checks on ReferenceType/Type definition, single node added only without automated generation based on type)